 Richard Hanano is going very long on Kenny Likitprakong's wines.
-Hanano, the director of operations at Pure Liquid Wine & Spirits at the Westfield World Trade Center in downtown Manhattan, had ordered 20 of Likitprakong's wines for his new shop.
-Many are perfect for Thanksgiving with their light, fresh style and palate-cleansing acidity, and they highlight the list of wines that Hanano recommends for the holiday.
+Hanano, the director of operations at Pure Liquid Wine & Spirits at the Westfield World Trade Center in downtown Manhattan, ordered 20 of Likitprakong's wines for his shop.
+Many are perfect for Thanksgiving with their light, fresh style and palate-cleansing acidity.

 Likitprakong launched Hobo Wine Co. in 2002 after graduating from the University of California at Davis.
 He chose the name Hobo for his first wine label because he didn't own any vineyards, which has allowed him to explore an exceptionally diverse array or grapes and regions.
 The Banyan 2015 Monterey County Gewurtztraminer ($15) has a touch of sweetness and notes of lychee, melon and tropical fruit.
 Gewurtztraminers from Alsace can have overpowering aromatics and excessive alcohol, but this one is light and refreshing.

 The Folk Machine 2015 Redwood Valley Valdigué ($25) is made from a grape grown primarily in the Languedoc-Roussillon region of southern France that after being brought to California was called Napa Gamay and until 1980 believed to be a clone of that variety.
 "This is my answer to Beaujolais for Thanksgiving," Hanano says, and the wine has the bright cranberry and raspberry flavor, acidity and freshness of a Gamay, though with some structure on the finish.
 Like many wines from Beaujolais, it can take a slight chill.